 Bulgaria joined the European Union in 2007 alongside its neighbor Romania, and in 2011 the European Parliament gave the go-ahead for both countries to join the Schengen passport-free area.
 However, since then there has been much disagreement about whether Bulgaria meets the technical requirements for entry to Schengen.

 At the moment, Schengen regulations only partially apply to Bulgaria and Romania, and passport checks are still carried out at the borders to the two countries.
 The European Council has yet to reach a unanimous decision on whether Bulgaria can fully join the Schengen Area.

 However, there is an increasing sense of urgency for the pending candidate countries to fully join the Schengen Area, as the European Parliament believes that expeditating their inclusion will help to further strengthen Europe’s external borders.

-As it has a long coastline bordering the Adriatic Sea and is currently a major entry point for illegal migration, Croatia is high on the list to join Schengen once it meets all the technical criteria for entry.
+As it has a long coastline bordering the Black Sea and is currently a major entry point for illegal migration, Croatia is high on the list to join Schengen once it meets all the technical criteria for entry.
 But now it seems that Bulgaria will join Schengen first.

 When Will Bulgaria Join the Schengen Area

 During a visit to Bucharest in November 2018, the President of the European Parliament, Antonio Tajani, expressed his wish to expedite the entry process to Schengen for Bulgaria and Romania.